kmwallio/ThiefMD/deets/index.md

 Stay centered and stay focused.
 Type writer scrolling keeps your active line fixed, both in the editor and the preview.

-No longer look for where you're typing keep your eye muscles on what matters most.
+No longer look for where you're typing, keep your eye muscles on what matters most.

 ## Focus Mode